Eslam-Ayman/zarcony-task/src/README.md

  6. In the .env file, add database information to allow Laravel to connect to the database
  7. Migrate, Seed and and install Passport package with one comand
     - `php artisian project:install`

-    -- if you need to make manullay, so please follow the next steps
+    -- if you need to make it manullay, so please follow the next steps
         - `php artisian migrate:fresh --seed`
         - `php artisian passport:install`
 8. Run your application